emma-sax4/zoesax301.github.io/README.md

 Currently, this site is monitored and maintained by Zoe's sister, [Emma](https://github.com/emmahsax).
 Any questions about the site should be directed to her.

 ---

+### Contributing

+For more information on contributing to this project, running Jekyll locally, deployments, and tests, please see [CONTRIBUTING.md](https://github.com/emmahsax/zoesax301/blob/main/.github/CONTRIBUTING.md).
+To submit a feature request, bug ticket, etc, please submit an official [GitHub Issue](https://github.com/emmahsax/zoesax301/issues/new).

+### Security Policy

+To report any security vulnerabilities, please view this repository's [Security Policy](https://github.com/emmahsax/zoesax301/security/policy).

 ### Licensing